Frequently Asked Questions

 A: Yes, you can still apply; the prerequisites are for enrollment, not admission.
 If you are admitted but have not completed one of the prerequisites, you would be admitted conditionally and would need to fulfill the prerequisite before you matriculate in the fall.
 Keep in mind that it is in your best interest to have completed most of the prerequisites as it may be difficult to enroll in multiple courses during a summer semester.

-Q: I will complete my undergraduate degree in May of 2014.
-Can I apply for fall 2014?
+Q: I will complete my undergraduate degree in May of 2016.
+Can I apply for Fall 2016?

 Q: I'm currently enrolled in another graduate school.
 Can I transfer credits?